 This year over 100,000 students in the UK and worldwide will choose to do a Higher National Certificate Level-4 or Higher National Diploma level-5 to help them progress in their career

 What can the course leads to?

-If you decide to continue studying, you can progress to a Degree or Higher National Diploma in Aerospace or Aeronautical Engineering.
-Alternatively, you could move straight into industry and with the support of your employer, continue your studies to BTEC Higher National Certificate level, or achieve National Vocational Qualifications or the CAA Part 66.
+If you decide to continue studying, you can progress to a Degree or Level-5 in Aerospace or Aeronautical Engineering.
+Alternatively, you could move straight into industry and with the support of your employer, continue your studies to BTEC level-4, or achieve National Vocational Qualifications or the CAA Part 66.